University of Northern Iowa ROI Analysis

 The University of Northern Iowa's in-state tuition is $9,728.
 One year after graduation, alumni earn a median of $43,293.
 Five years after graduation, the median earnings increase to $47,222, and after ten years, the median earnings are $55,177.
 The median debt for graduates is $19,691.

-The data does not provide enough information to calculate the debt-to-income ratio or the break-even timeline.
-The data does not include the cost of living expenses, nor does it include the interest rate on the student loans.
+The data does not provide enough information to calculate a debt-to-income ratio or a break-even timeline.
+The provided data does not include the cost of living expenses, which are needed to calculate a break-even timeline.

 Generated from College Scorecard & IPEDS data